Paulinerkirche, Leipzig: Destruction in 1968

-The church survived the war practically unscathed, unlike the Augusteum next to it.
-On 4 April 1968 the Leipziger Universitätschor performed Bach's St Matthew Passion, conducted by Hans-Joachim Rotzsch.

 On 30 May 1968, under the communist regime, and after a decision by the SED-led city administration and the university administration, the Paulinerkirche was dynamited to make way for a redevelopment of the university, eventually carried out between 1973 and 1978.
-Protestors against the blasting operation were arrested.
+The church had survived the war practically unscathed, unlike the Augusteum next to it.

+The decision to demolish the church was met with widespread opposition, from students, locals, religious leaders, conservationists, and even members of the ruling party, among whom were the culture minister of East Germany from 1961 to 1966, Hans Bentzien, and Volkskammer President Johannes Dieckmann.